-Fact: I have never had enchiladas before.
+Fact: I have never had chicken enchiladas before.
+Or any enchiladas for that matter.

 When we go for Mexican food, I tend to stick to things I know- crunchy tacos and fajitas, specifically.
 But I ended up with some mojo chicken that I made in the crockpot and didn’t want to eat plain chicken on the bone again, so I figured it was as good a time as any to expand my horizons.